“Deep in the sea are riches beyond compare.

 Rafael Lefort.
 The Teachers of Gurdjieff.

-But what relationship can there be between the practice of this game and the exploration of the perceptive depths?
-Perhaps we need to take a step back and see - recognise - where we are situated in relation to our own perception.
-Maybe it needs to take a quantum leap that opens the way to a bigger picture.
+But what connection exists between playing this game and exploring the deeper dimensions of perception?
+Perhaps we need to take a step back and recognize where we currently stand in relation to our own awareness.
+Maybe what is required is a quantum leap—a shift that unlocks a broader perspective, allowing us to see beyond our habitual limitations.

 “…The coherent, linear thinker has to make a jump of energetic attention to grasp things which lie beyond the reach of his sequentially-operating brain alone.
 His education has to take a new turn, when he is ready for it.”